adibaejaz/mapp/README.md

-# mapp
-Mutually avoiding paths problem
+# Mutually avoiding paths problem

 Given a list of k source and destination pairs in a graph, find k mutually avoiding paths.